sambilbow/thexrtspace/docs/nime-workshop/contents.md

 - What is the role of sensory perception and embodied experience in this topic area?
 - What are the frustrations / difficulties in your practice, or that you see arising in this topic area?
 - How can we work towards more low-cost and open-source systems for MR in this area?
-  - What existing projects could be intgrated into a MR workflow?
+  - What existing projects could be integrated into a MR workflow?

 **[Padlet Board](https://padlet.com/sbilbow/mixed-realities-as-nimes-am7161osl7ytzthf)**